vaishudon/Go-Local/README.md

     4. Seller's Rating
 3. Click on the desired product to learn more about it! :brain:

+## :desktop_computer: Github
+Our Go Local team worked virtually to develop the chrome extension.
+Initially, it was difficult to communicate with each other about the various edits we were making to our code.
+Github was influential in our development as we used commits to better collaborate.
+During the process, we ran into merge conflicts which we were able to resolve by reading our partner's commit messages and understanding what their code does.
+By having detailed commit messages and remembering to continuously push and pull our work, we were able to most efficiently collaborate remotely.
+Additionally, with Github, we were able to create a detailed README where users can not only find out how to use the product, but also how to install it on their own devices.
+Furthermore, we were able to include pictures to better direct viewers about how to navigate our code.
+Overall, Github proved to be an engaging platform for both our collaboration and user outreach needs.
 ![img](https://user-images.githubusercontent.com/56169756/162601661-e5dcf4dc-0602-4a6e-95c0-3461b46ad5bb.png)

 ## :bulb: Future Updates